 Mad About Media

-Media Madness is the humorous award-winning children’s book that takes readers behind-the-scenes to show how TV shows, magazines, video games, and CDs are produced.
+Media Madness is the award-winning kids’ book that takes readers behind-the-scenes to show how TV shows, magazines, video games, and CDs are produced.
 The book is packed with illustrations by artist Michael Cho.
 (Published by Kids Can Press.)

 I’ve contributed to dozens of media outlets including The Trinidad Guardian, Vancouver Sun, Toronto Star, The National Post, The Ottawa Citizen, American Journalism Review, Azure, Dwell, and OWL.
 My radio documentaries have appeared on The Sunday Edition in Canada and Studio 360 in the USA.
 I’ve also held editorial positions with CBC Radio’s As it Happens and Definitely Not The Opera.